nytimes/kyt/README.md

 ## How it Works

-kyt uses webpack and babel to manage a dev and production builds for node apps.
+kyt uses webpack and babel to manage dev and production builds for node apps.
 It [supports](/config/webpackConfig.md) popular libaries including React and css-modules.

 For advanced use cases, kyt enables developers to add additional tools and configuration.
 See our [config override instructions](/config/kytConfig.md#modifyWebpackConfig) for details, and our [recipes](/Recipes.md) for examples.